theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-with power-automate-and-the-ai-builder.md

 ### Configuring a yunIO Custom Connector in Power Automate

 To use the service created in [Creating a Service in yunIO](#creating-a-service-in-yunio) with Power Automate, it must be available as a custom connector in Power Automate.
-For information on how to integrate a yunIO service with Power Automate, see [Integrating a yunIO Service with Power Automate](integrating-a-yunio-service-with-power-automate.md).
+For information on how to integrate a yunIO service with Power Automate, see [Integrate a yunIO Service with Power Automate](integrate-a-yunio-service-with-power-automate.md).

 !!! note
     When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).